Bunratty Castle

 Bunratty Castle is a large 15th-century tower house in County Clare, Ireland.
 It is located in the centre of Bunratty village, by the N18 road between Limerick and Ennis, near Shannon Town and its airport.
-The castle and the adjoining folk park are run by Shannon Heritage as tourist attractions.

 Name

 The name Bunratty means "mouth of the Ratty River" in Irish.
 This is another name for the Owenogarney River, which empties into the Shannon Estuary after flowing past the village and castle.